AlbinaKrasykova/NLP-Project-Text-generation-for-an-Agent-/README.md

 # NLP-Project-AI chatbot(Agent WorkFlow automatization)-
-Helping to automate agent workflow and increase the efficiency

-The goal of our challenge is to develop a NLP machine learning model that suggests words and phrases to an agent
+The goal of the NLP AI chatBot project is to develop a NLP machine learning model that suggests words and phrases to an agent